 We want to work with several law firms who are willing to:

-Whilst we are happy to answer questions about the Safe Capital proposition, we are looking for firms who can take an agile approach to a three month study - we want to have all participating firms live on our platform by July 31st, with the study taking place between 1st August and 31st October.
+Whilst we are happy to answer questions about the Safe Capital proposition, we are looking for firms who can take an agile approach to a two month study - we want to have all participating firms live on our platform by Friday 27th November, with the study concluding on Friday 29th January 2021.

 We believe Safe Capital will be of greatest benefit to firms doing up to and including around 100 transactions per month, though we are happy to work with firms of any size.

 We will conduct a short interview with you about how you found Safe Capital and to take onboard any feedback you may have to help us shape and improve the product for the future.
 In addition, we may ask to speak to members of your team if they have provided us with feedback during the course of the study too.

 A good outcome for us from the study would be that:

 Usage of the Safe Capital Platform will be free of charge for your firm until 28th February 2021.
 This allows the study to conclude on Friday 29th January 2021 and a grace period.
 The grace period is to allow you sufficient time to remove any Safe Capital widgets from your website at the conclusion of the study.

 In addition, we will waive any additional costs in relation to getting you up and running with Safe Capital and the costs to supply any hard copies of fact sheets.

 We hope that at the conclusion of the study you will wish to continue using Safe Capital, in which case the ongoing cost would be determined by the firm's transactional volume (according to Land Registry) in the previous calendar year (2019).
 We would also offer you 50% off your first year subscription as a thank you for your participation in this study.